A Connection

 Your gut microbes run the marathon and the menopause

-One study this year followed elite endurance athletes.
-Another followed more than a thousand women through menopause.
+One line of research this year followed elite endurance athletes.
+A separate project, run by the nutrition company Zoe, tracked more than a thousand women through menopause.
 They ran in different sections of the site, under sports and wellness, and they never mention each other.
 Read side by side, they describe the same organ doing the same job.

 In the athletes, consistent endurance training reshapes the gut into a more diverse microbial community, richer in strains like Veillonella and Butyrivibrio.
 Those bacteria produce short-chain fatty acids, butyrate and propionate, that fuel working muscles and dampen inflammation.
 Pair the training with a Mediterranean diet and plasma butyrate rises 57.9%.
 The performance edge is generated in the gut, not only the legs.

 In the women, the same currency shows up: diversity.
-Research across more than a thousand women found that greater bacterial diversity tracked with a milder menopause, fewer severe hot flashes, steadier mood.
+Zoe's research across more than a thousand women reported that greater bacterial diversity tracked with a milder menopause, fewer severe hot flashes, steadier mood.
 Strains like Prevotella and Bifidobacterium help metabolize estrogen and keep inflammation in check.
 Low diversity tracked with the harshest symptoms, and the link held even after controlling for age, diet, and lifestyle.

 Which is why the advice rhymes.
 The marathoner and the woman at 52 are handed the same prescription from opposite ends of medicine: more fiber, more fermented food, more bacterial diversity.
 Two fields wrote the same conclusion without knowing the other existed.
 That is the thing worth noticing, and it is the kind of link a feed of separate articles will never hand you.